Create and share dashboards of Log Analytics data

 Create a shared dashboard

 Here you can bring together operational data that is most important to IT across all your Azure resources, including telemetry from Azure Log Analytics.
-Before we step into visualizing a log search, let's first create a dashboard and share it.
-This allows us to get it out of the way before we take our example performance log search, which will render as a line chart, and add it to the dashboard.
+Before we step into visualizing a log query, let's first create a dashboard and share it.
+We can then focus on our example performance log query, which will render as a line chart, and add it to the dashboard.

 To create a dashboard, select the New dashboard button next to the current dashboard's name.